Early Germanic calendars: Medieval

 The only agreement between the Old English and the Old High German (Carolingian) month names is the naming of April as "Easter month".
-Both traditions have a "holy month", the name of September in the Old English system and of December in the Old High German one.
+Both traditions have a "holy month"; however, it is the name of September in the Old English system and of December in the Old High German one.

-A separate tradition of month names developed in 10th-century Iceland, see below.
+A separate tradition of month names developed in 10th century Iceland, see #Icelandic calendar.